loopbackio/loopback.io/pages/en/lb3/Using-current-context.md

 })
 ```

-Again, a hook like this can be reused by placing the code in a mixin.
+Again, you can reuse a hook like this by placing the code in a mix-in.

 It may not always be possible to control the order in which remote hooks are
 executed.
 If you need to control the order, then use a custom